 Leadership Development Begins

-Establishing one’s credibility
+Establishing ones credibility

 Assessment of values, personal management.